freedomofpress/encryption-works/encryption_works.md

 The Freedom of the Press Foundation recommend using XMPP, also known as Jabber.
 Like e-mail, Jabber is an open protocol.

 To use OTR, you'll need to download additional software with your IM client.
+If you use Windows you can download and install [Pidgin](https://pidgin.im/) and the [OTR plugin](http://www.cypherpunks.ca/otr/).
+If you use GNU/Linux you can install the pidgin and pidgin-otr packages.
+If you use Mac OS X you can download and install [Adium](https://adium.im), a free software chat application that includes OTR support.

 For a full explanation of how it works and how to set it up, check out The Intercept's guide to [chatting in secret while we're all being watched](https://firstlook.org/theintercept/2015/07/14/communicating-secret-watched/).

 ### Your Key